roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  He opened his eyes, remembering where he was, and who he was with.
 He tentatively placed an arm around her, wondering why she called him master.
 As an acquaintance of his father's, she should be treated with respect.
 It was a marvel this older woman had allowed him into her bed, and here she was unashamedly grateful.
 They were naked, and cuddling after a frantic fucking.
 They had behaved like young lovers, rather than adult and adolescent behaving badly.

  He felt giddy and tired after such a frantic screwing.
 It was difficult to believe that Mrs Marshal had allowed him into her bed, let alone enthusiastically fuck him.
 She could no longer be thought of as the prudish mother of a friend.
 She was a sexy slut, a MILF, and he had fucked her!
 He lay back wondering how it happened, and what it meant.
-Report_Story #1